cloudmycode/tinygo/README.md

 One file go web framework.
 Quickly build a web app by golang use TinyGo framework.

 ## How to use
-Copy tiny folder to your project root, done.
+Copy tiny folder to your project root.
+Done.
+Now you get:
+- Http Utilites
+- Routing
+- Routing Group
+- Plugin
+- Service Panic Recover

 ## Samples
 ### GET